crazy-complete/crazy-complete/README.md

 **-i|--install-system-wide**

-> Write output to the system wide completions dir of shell.
+> Write output to the system-wide completions dir of shell.

 **-u|--uninstall-system-wide**

-> Uninstall the system wide completion file for program.
+> Uninstall the system-wide completion file for program.

 Completions for crazy-complete
 ==============================

-To install system wide completion files for crazy-complete, execute the following:
+To install system-wide completion files for crazy-complete, execute the following:

 ```
 sudo crazy-complete --input-type=python -i bash "$(which crazy-complete)"